SamuelSeuru/Machine-Learning/README.md

 -	Model Performance: accuracy, precision, recall, F1-score.
 -	Bonus: comprehend deeper which feature influences the most the predictions made for cancelling.

+Therefore, in this repository, you will find:
+- a sample of the dataset,
+- the notebook with the complete methodology adopted
+- a short ppt for presentation & discussion.